Zach Werenski: Columbus Blue Jackets

 Werenski was voted third in the Calder Memorial Trophy voting, an award given annually to the best rookie in the league.
 The award eventually went to Toronto Maple Leafs Auston Matthews.

 On January 26, 2018, Werenski was called to replace fellow defensemen Seth Jones at the 2018 NHL All-Star Game.
 At the conclusion of the season, Werenski tied with Jones for most goals by a Blue Jackets defensemen in a season, with 16.
 After the Blue Jackets were eliminated from the 2018 Stanley Cup playoffs, Werenski revealed he had been playing with an undisclosed shoulder injury that had never healed in October.
 During the post season, Werenski had surgery on his shoulder and was expected to miss 5–6 months.

 On September 9, 2019, the Blue Jackets signed Werenski to a three-year, $15 million contract extension.

 On December 31, 2019, Werenski scored a hat-trick in a 4–1 Blue Jackets' win over the Florida Panthers and former goaltender teammate, Sergei Bobrovsky.
-Werenski finished the shortened 2019–20 NHL regular season leading the league in goals by defensemen with 20.
+Werenski finished the shortened 2019–20 season leading the league in goals by defensemen with 20.

 On April 9, 2021, Werenski was ruled out for the remainder of the 2020–21 season due to a sports hernia.

 Werenski signed a six-year, $57.5 million contract extension with the Blue Jackets on July 29, 2021.
 After re-signing with the team, Werenski was described as becoming "the face of the franchise".

+The 2024–25 season proved to be a breakout year for both Werenski and his team, which narrowly missed qualification to the 2025 Stanley Cup playoffs.
+He finished second in league scoring among defensemen (behind only Cale Makar), and set single-season records for a Blue Jackets defenseman in goals (23), assists (59) and points (82).
+For the first time in his career he was named a finalist for the James Norris Memorial Trophy, awarded by the Professional Hockey Writers' Association to the league's best defenseman.

 International play

 Werenski represented the United States at the 2014 World U-17 Hockey Challenge, where he recorded one assist in six games, and won a gold medal.
 Werenski represented the United States at the 2015 World Junior Ice Hockey Championship, where he recorded one goal and one assist in five games, and finished in 5th place.

 Werenski was named captain of the Team USA at the 2016 World Junior Ice Hockey Championships.
 Werenski recorded two goals and seven assists in seven games, and won a bronze medal.
 He was awarded the IIHF Directorate Top Defenseman award, and was named to the tournament All-Star team.

+Werenski represented the United States at the 2025 IIHF World Championship, where he recorded one goal and five assists in seven games and helped Team USA win their first gold medal since 1933.
+He was subsequently named to the All-Star team and named Best Defenceman of the tournament by the directorate.